 Focusing on austerity alone, however, not only condemns many useful government programs and virtually all government workers to an unpalatable fate, but it is insufficient to revitalize overall economic growth.
 Accompanying any package of austerity measures must be a package of prosperity oriented measures.
 These include, predictably, creating a more business-friendly regulatory environment.
 But they also should include public/private infrastructure projects, strict new laws designed to break up monopolies and promote competition among very large corporations, and a relaxed permitting process for land, energy and resource development.
 All of these prosperity measures must share a common priority – to lower the cost of living.
 This not only makes austerity measures affordable, but it frees up public capital to reduce debt and make smart infrastructure investments, and it frees up private capital to innovate and invest in entirely new industries.

 Here, in more detail, are solutions for California that combine both austerity and prosperity:

 (a) Lower the wages of all state and local government workers by 20% of whatever amount they make in excess of $50,000 per year.
 Lower the wages of all state and local government workers by 50% of whatever amount they make in excess of $100,000 per year.
 Include in “wages” ALL forms of compensation.

 (b) Solve the financial crisis facing pensions by imposing special tax assessments on state and local government pensions in the amount of 50% of all pension payments in excess of $60,000 per year and 75% of all pension payments in excess of $100,000 per year.
 Adopt the same reformed financial rules governing pension liability estimates that already apply to private sector pension plans.

-(d) Faithfully implement the welfare and entitlement policies already adopted by most other states during the Clinton administration.
+(d) Faithfully implement the federal welfare reforms already adopted by most other states in 1996 during the Clinton administration.

 (2) Change the Rules in Sacramento: